MicrosoftDocs/cpp-docs/docs/cpp/constructors-cpp.md

 A constructor may be declared as [constexpr](constexpr-cpp.md) if

-- it is either declared as defaulted or else it satisfies all the conditions for constexpr functions in general;
+- it is either declared as defaulted or else it satisfies all the conditions for [constexpr functions](constexpr-cpp.md#constexpr_functions) in general;
 - the class has no virtual base classes;
-- each of the parameters is a literal type;
+- each of the parameters is a [literal type](trivial-standard-layout-and-pod-types.md#literal_types);
-- the body is not a try-block;
+- the body is not a function try-block;
 - all non-static data members and base class sub-objects are initialized;
 - if the class is (a) a union having variant members, or (b) has anonymous unions, only one of the union members is initialized;
-- every data member of class type has a constexpr constructor
+- every non-static data member of class type, and all base-class sub-objects have a constexpr constructor

 ## <a name="init_list_constructors"></a> Initializer list constructors